-- Late homeworks, even by one minute, will be penalised! - Include at the top of the first page: Your name and student number and department and program and year and e-mail address. - Homework assignments are to be solved by each student individually.
-You may discuss assignments in general terms with other students, but you must solve it on your own, including doing all of your own computing and writing. - For full points, you should provide very complete solutions, including explaining all of your reasoning clearly and neatly, performing detailed Monte Carlo investigations including multiple runs and error estimates as appropriate, justifying all of the choices you make, etc. - You may use results from lecture, but clearly indicate when you do so. - When writing computer programs for homework assignments: - R is the "default" computer programming language and should normally be used for homework (and tests).
-You may perhaps use other standard computer languages like C and C++ and Java and Python with prior permission from the instructor.
-For this first assignment, you must use R for Questions 1 and 2 (though if you wish then you can also solve them using a different language and then compare which is better). - You should include your complete source code and your program output. - Programs should be clearly explained, with comments, so they are easy to follow. - You should always consider such issues as the accuracy and consistency of the answers you obtain.
+• Late homeworks, even by one minute, will be penalised!

+- Homework assignments are to be solved by each student individually.
+You may discuss assignments in general terms with other students, but you must solve it on your own, including doing all of your own computing and writing. - For full points, you should provide very complete solutions, including explaining all of your reasoning clearly and neatly, performing detailed Monte Carlo investigations including multiple runs and error estimates, justifying the choices you make, etc. - You may use results from lecture, but clearly indicate when you do so. - When writing computer programs for homework assignments: - R is the "default" computer programming language and should normally be used for homework and tests.
+For this first assignment, you must use R for Questions 2 and 3 (though if you wish then you can also solve them using a different language and then compare which is better).
+For the other questions, you may use another standard computer language like C or C++ or Java or Python if you explain that. - You should include your complete source code and your program output. - Programs should be clearly explained, with comments, so they are easy to follow. - You should always consider the accuracy and consistency of the answers you obtain.